-The OCC is responsible for establishing and operating an I&D system for its members and has taken significant steps to ensure that its system is compliant with the SMO 6 requirements.
-In 2015, OCC conducted a self-assessment of its I&D system and the revised SMO 6 requirements and brought it in line with SMO 6.
+The OCC is responsible for establishing and operating an investigative & disciplinary (I&D) system for its members (chartered accountants) and has taken significant steps to review its procedures and ensure that its system is compliant with the SMO 6 requirements.

-OCC’s Disciplinary Panel heard a large number of cases during 2014–2015 with 2,067 cases in 2015 and 1,320 cases in 2014, demonstrating the effectiveness of the I&D system.
-The discipline processes incorporates both a complaints-based and information-based approach using the results of the QA system.
-The institute advises its members about its I&D procedures via emails, its magazine, and guidance available on the OCC website.
-In addition, the OCC provides information and training sessions regarding its I&D system.
+OCC’s Disciplinary Panel heard 291 cases in 2020, 324 cases in 2019 and 765 cases in 2018.
+The discipline processes incorporate both a complaints-based and information-based approach using the results of the QA system.
+The institute informs members and the public about its I&D procedures via emails, its magazine, and guidance on the OCC website.
+In addition, the OCC provides informational training sessions on its I&D system.

 SMO 7: International Financial Reporting Standards

-In Portugal, the Comissão de Normalização Contabilística (CNC), which operates under the Ministry of Finance, is the organization responsible for the adoption of accounting standards and has required IFRS for the preparation of consolidated financial statements of all public interest entities.
-The OCC, with no responsibility for setting private sector accounting standards, reports that it plays an active role in the activities of the accounting standard-setter, the CNC, and is using, whenever possible and appropriate, its best endeavors to assist CNC with the implementation of the IFRS in Portugal and promote ongoing convergence with IFRS.
-In addition, the OCC sends representatives to the European accounting expert groups meetings, roundtables, seminars, and forums in order to support its activities in the CNC.
+In Portugal, the Comissão de Normalização Contabilística (CNC), which operates under the Ministry of Finance, is the entity responsible for the adoption of private sector accounting standards and has required IFRS for the preparation of consolidated financial statements of all public interest entities.
+The OCC, with no responsibility for setting these standards, reports that it plays an active role in supporting the CNC.
+Whenever possible and appropriate, it uses its best endeavors to assist CNC with the implementation of the IFRS in Portugal and promote ongoing convergence with IFRS.
+In addition, the OCC sends representatives to the European accounting meetings, roundtables, seminars, and forums to support its activities in the CNC.

-The OCC states that it raises awareness of the requirements of the adopted EU-endorsed IFRS by notifying members of new developments related to the standards and offering courses on IFRS in its annual IPD and CPD educational programs.
+The OCC states that it raises awareness of the adopted EU-endorsed IFRS by notifying members of new developments related to the standards and offering courses on IFRS in IPD and CPD educational programs.

 The OCC participates in the international standard-setting process by commenting on IASB Exposure Drafts through its representation on the expert technical committees of Committee for Integration Europe— Latin America, the European Federation of Accountants and Auditors for SMEs, and/or the Fédération des Experts-Comptables Mediterranéens.